-At times, some have insinuated that my elevator doesn’t reach the top floor.
+At times, some have implied that my elevator doesn’t reach the top floor.
 Or that perhaps my driveway doesn’t go all the way to the street.
 But you would be mistaken.
 The last time I checked my driveway does indeed connect to the road.
 Although admittedly there may be some cracks that need mended.

 “So why does he have a large ball of cat fur?” you may be asking yourself.
 Is he making cat hair beer koozies or little doilies for the side tables?
 Maybe throw pillows or fingerless gloves?
 Or tiny toupees for those odd Sphynx cats?

 As wonderful as those projects sound, the truth isn’t nearly as exciting.
 Or is it?
 A while back my wife, Connie-Marie, read an article on the inter-tubes claiming that birds could use cat fur to build their nests.
 This revelation kicked me square in the feels.
 Lord and Lady Cardinal presiding over their sweet baby chickies chirping away in a cozy castle created from soft downy cat fur?
 Are you picturing the cutest thing ever right now?
 I had to make it happen and the means to do it were lounging all over the house.
 That is, when they weren’t scratching our best upholstered furniture to pieces at that very moment.

 I commenced to harvesting fur during the cats’ nightly brushings.
 Ellie contributed lots of luxurious black fur speckled with diamonds of white dander.
 Mocha donated a unique cinnamon-colored pelage complete with egg-shell highlights.
 And Maisie kicked in an unusual mix of warm gray and hazelnut fur with hints of bright saffron.
 Certainly a stylish color mixture for the demanding, design-conscious bird family of today.
 “Oh yes,” I said to the nearest tree, “I’m talking to you, Mr. and Mrs. Bluejay!”